 Our governance structure supports oversight and accountability for effective stewardship at the most senior levels of the organisation.
 Our SIOC, which operates under the authority of Fidelity's GOC, sets policies and objectives for sustainable investing and monitors progress.
 The committee has oversight of sustainable investing matters across Fidelity's business units.
-Its responsibilities include: oversight of the sustainable investing policy and related policies and procedures as they relate to sustainable investing (including the exclusion policy framework and list) and the execution of Fidelity's ownership rights in investee issuers, including engagement and proxy voting activities.
-The committee comprises senior executives from across our business, including the global head of stewardship and sustainable investing and senior representatives from our investment management, distribution and general counsel functions.
+Its responsibilities include: oversight of the sustainable investing principles and related policies and procedures as they relate to sustainable investing (including the exclusion policy framework and list) and the execution of Fidelity's ownership rights in investee issuers, including engagement and proxy voting activities.
+The committee comprises senior executives from across our business, including the Global Head of Stewardship and Sustainable Investing and senior representatives from our investment management, distribution and general counsel functions.